2024 Colour Trends To Brighten Up Your Wardrobe

 2024 Colour Trend: Negroni Red

-While cherry red may have ruled 2023, a deeper negroni shade is ready to take over as the must-have red in the coming months.
-This spiced, orange-hued red is rich and works just as well in a form-fitting dress for sunset on your next vacation or as an alternative to black for matching linen sets or handbags in the colder months.
+While cherry red may have ruled 2023, a deeper Negroni shade is ready to take over as the must-have red in the coming months.
+This spiced, orange-hued red is rich and works just as well in a form-fitting dress for sunset on your next vacation or as an alternative to black for leather pants or handbags in the colder month.

 AdvertisementADVERTISEMENT